tingyucha/AOSPRE/docs/README_AOS.txt

 Barring any compilation errors, this will clean any old versions and reinstall all the scripts with the correct library locations.
 The executable is called a.out.
-You are now able to run the AOS code!
+You are now able to run the AOSPRE code!

-%%%% 4) Running the AOS %%%%
+%%%% 4) Running the AOSPRE %%%%

-Before you can run the AOS, there are four things you must do.
+Before you can run the AOSPRE, there are four things you must do.
 These include verifying the CONFIG file, determining your flight path, updating your namelist file, and defining a scan file.